mohanmca/professional_certification/aws-dva-c02/aws_network/3_7_aws_elb_as_anki.md

 * Scale-out vs Scale-in
 * Avoids manual intervention to right scale cloud resources
 * Cost reduction and Great customer satisfaction
-* Scalalble and Flexible architecture
+* Scalable and Flexible architecture
 * Groups
   * Your EC2 instances are organized into groups so that they can be treated as a logical unit for the purposes of scaling and management.
   * When you create a group, you can specify its minimum, maximum, and desired number of EC2 instances.